Keyboard shortcuts

 kanidmd recover-account idm_admin

-Setup the client configuration
+Install the client tools

 This happens on your computer, not in the container.